homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “They went too far with it,” says Davis.
 “They ain’t no man can go up and talk to my wife without a introduction!
 I seen ’em tryin’ to flirt with her.
 Them big bugs is so swell-headed that they think no girl could smile at nobody but them.”

-“You’d ought to of tipped ’em off,”’ says Red.
+“You’d ought to of tipped ’em off,” says Red.

-“I hadn’t ought to of did no sucha thing,” says Dayis. “‘They’d ought to of knew by lookin’ that she wasn’t the kind o’ girl that’d flirt.
+“I hadn’t ought to of did no sucha thing,” says Dayis.
+“They’d ought to of knew by lookin’ that she wasn’t the kind o’ girl that’d flirt.
 But I didn’t feel in no danger o’ havin’ my home broke up, so I let ’em go.”

 Then Red jumped on me.